Superbestron/Orbital_2021_FriendZone/README.md

 # About
 FriendZone is an interactive and user-friendly platform for users to find like-minded people and meet up for various events.

+# Installation
+1. Use android studio to run an emulator and run the app in dev mode OR
+2. ```flutter run build``` to build the apk and install the apk on a device

 # Key Features

 <img align="right" src="assets/docs/milestone_2/events_near_you_demo.gif" height="400">